dlwsdqdws/king_of_bots/README.md

 ## Page Layout
 ### Battles
+Game matching and operations.
+Need sign in first.
+#### Using keyboard as input
+WASD -> up, left, down, right
+#### Writing code as input

 ### Matches
-Show all players' matching history, including players' usernames and photos, winner and matching video.
+Show ALL players' matching history, including players' usernames and photos, winner and matching video.

 ### Ranklists